What's the best time to visit Vatican Museums? How can I avoid the crowds at the Vatican Museums? Can I JUST visit the Sistine Chapel? (Hint: NO)

 Find out the answers to these questions, and more!

-Don't let your visit to the Vatican be exhausting or a disappointment.
+Don't let your visit to the Vatican be exhausting, confusing or disappointing.

 Want my tips on How to Visit Vatican Museums on your own, without a tour?
 Jump down to this section.

-I think what people really want to know when they ask this question is how to avoid the lines, and how to avoid the crowds at the Vatican Museums.
+Want to know how to avoid the lines, and how to avoid the crowds at the Vatican Museums?

 The Vatican Museums are open Monday - Saturday, 9am - 6pm.
-The ticket office closes at 4pm.
-Last entry is at 4:30pm, and the museums must be vacated by 5:30pm.
 On Sundays and Catholic holidays like Easter Monday and Christmas Day, the Museums are closed.

 So, you may wish to avoid Wednesdays, and of course Sundays when it's closed (and even when it's open!)
 Saturdays and Mondays, being close to the weekend might be a little busier than Tuesday and Thursday but really, in high season, there is not a quiet day of the week to visit Vatican Museums.